-To make sure continued and consistent support is given to claimants, ask them to record the reasonable adjustment required by accessing the Accessibility needs page.
+To make sure continued and consistent support is given to claimants, ask them to record the reasonable adjustment required by accessing the Accessibility page on their Universal Credit account.

-Always check the Additional Support page on their Universal Credit account and consider the reasonable adjustments the claimant has requested.
+Always check the Accessibility page on the claimant's Universal Credit account and consider the reasonable adjustments the claimant has requested.